Spannakin/Nature-Quiz/README.md

 * Overview

    I wanted to keep the design clean and simple for the user to focus on the game.
+   Unlimately I had to choose a different background image as the original was too busy and made it difficult for thuser to read questions and navigate the game.

 * Fonts